Skip to main content

 Waiting times for SMI payments

-Talk to your lender if you cannot afford your full mortgage payment while you're waiting for SMI payments to start.
+Talk to your lender if you cannot afford your full mortgage payment during this time.
+Your lender might delay repossession action if you show you can get SMI soon.

 You can get SMI straight away in these situations: